 Why should you attend this event?

-- The monothematic meeting will present and discuss the latest advances in biliary biology and pathophysiology of the biliary tree, with focus on biliary fibrosis, the main mechanisms of progression of cholangiopathies
+- The monothematic meeting discussed the latest advances in biliary biology and pathophysiology of the biliary tree, with focus on biliary fibrosis, the main mechanisms of progression of cholangiopathies

 - Learn how epithelial cells, mesenchymal cells, Immune cells and endothelial cells communicate and interact and how morphogenetic signals orchestrate this complex mechanism.

-- These will also be discussed in the light of the pathophysiology congenital/hereditary pediatric cholangiopathies
+- These were also discussed in the light of the pathophysiology congenital/hereditary pediatric cholangiopathies

 - Acquire a forward looking understanding of the of the relevant molecular targets and the pipeline of pharmacologic agents.

 - Update on the pathobiology of biliary diseases

 - Update on the mechanisms of biliary fibrosis

 - Role of morphogenetic signals and cellular cross-talk

 - Role of nuclear receptors and effects of their modulation